-Activation of Mortgage Insurance will occur upon completion of the property.
+Activation of Mortgage Insurance may occur either at initial construction financing (one-time close) or upon completion of the property (two-time close).

-- One Time Close: Premium billing begins upon policy activation. - Two Time Close: Insurance activation occurs at completion of the property and closing of permanent financing.
+- One Time Close: Insurance may be activated either at the initial construction financing or upon completion of the property.
+Premium billing begins upon policy activation. - Two Time Close: Insurance activation occurs at completion of the property and closing of permanent financing.
+The loan must be current with zero late payments at the time the commitment is put inforce.
+Loans that have any 30-day late payments during the construction phase are not eligible for insurance.